raphi-web/kaioken_segmenter/README.md

 - Supervised: Standard cross-entropy on user-labeled pixels (user input overrides model).
 - Semi-supervised: FixMatch-style pseudo-labeling on confident (>0.9) predictions.
-- Consistency: MSE between weak/strong augmentations; loss terms ramp up over 5 epochs.
+- Consistency: MSE between weak/strong augmentations.
+- Gating: the unsupervised terms stay off until the model holds a target IoU of 0.55 for 3 consecutive epochs, then fade in over 60% of the epochs that remain.

 ### 4. SAM2 Assist